 Following its loss to Kenya during qualifying for the 2006 Africa Cup of Nations, Tanzania waited nearly three years before another continental qualifier.
 Before then, Tanzania hired Marcio Maximo as its manager.
 Having groomed stars like Ronaldo and Ronaldinho at Brazil's youth level, Maximo last managed a team while at Scottish club Livingston.

 After winning its first two matches under Maximo, Tanzania pulled off one of its most notable victories on Sept.
 2, 2006.
 Tanzania commenced its qualification phase for the 2008 Africa Cup of Nations.
 The 2-1 win over Burkina Faso was Tanzania's first qualifying victory at its national stadium since defeating Ethiopia 2-0 on July 15, 1995.
-A scoreless draw in Maputo against Mozambique had Tanzania top of its group after two games, heading into a critical road test in Dakar, Senegal.
+A scoreless draw in Maputo, Mozambique had Tanzania atop its group after two games ahead of an away match in Senegal.

-Though it recorded another victory against Burkina Faso in its penultimate qualifier in Ouagadougou, Tanzania was unable to qualify for the tournament after losing at home against Mozambique 1-0.
-Tanzania struggled throughout qualifying for the 2010 Africa Cup of Nations (doubled with qualifying for the 2010 FIFA World Cup).
-After only four games, Tanzania had two points, with the 2-1 loss in Yaounde, Cameroon consigning Tanzania to another elimination.
-However, despite this, Tanzania did finish winning its final two games, with the latter being a 3-1 victory at home to the Cape Verde Islands.
-Goals knocked the Sharks out of contention as well.
+There, Tanzania suffered a crushing 4-0 defeat with Senegal's Mamadou Niang recording a hat trick.
+Though it recorded another victory against Burkina Faso in its penultimate qualifier in Ouagadougou, Tanzania missed out on the 2008 Africa Cup of Nations following a 1-0 home loss to Mozambique.
+Tanzania struggled early in qualifying for the 2010 Africa Cup of Nations (doubled with qualifying for the 2010 FIFA World Cup).
+After only four games, Tanzania had two points, with a 2-1 loss in Yaounde, Cameroon consigning Tanzania to another elimination.
+However, despite this, Tanzania did finish winning its final two games, with the latter being a 3-1 victory at home to the Cape Verde Islands to knock out its opponents from contention as well.

 In the tournament, Tanzania came close to a semifinal berth; however, the nation went from group stage winners to eliminated in minutes during its group stage finale.
 After losing its opening match, 1-0 to Senegal on Feb.
 22, 2009, Tanzania responded with Mrisho Ngasa, a star player for Young African SC (based in the Kariakoo Ward of Dar Es Salaam) scoring in the second match.
 His goal against Côte d'Ivoire meant Tanzania had something to play for in its final game against Zambia.
 There, the game remained scoreless until Shadrack Msaigwa scored on a penalty kick two minutes before injury time.
 With the other match being scoreless, Tanzania was in a position to win its group and reach the semifinals.
 However, Dennis Banda scored in the fourth minute of injury time to knock out Tanzania from the tournament.